How Does Poverty Affect Students in East St. Louis? Here are 5 Things to Know

 Original coverage in the Belleville News-Democrat by Kelly Smits.

-Click here for a PDF of the article.
+Click here for a PDF version of the article.

 East St. Louis residents, educators, elected officials and others gathered at the Wyvetter H. Younge Higher Education Campus Tuesday to discuss an issue prevalent in the community and in many others across Illinois: child poverty.